Smebra/ADVANCED-Solana-Raydium-Sniping-Bot/README.md

 ![](readme/logo.jpg)

+**Smebra the Solana SPL Token Sniper Bot**

+SMEBRA The ADVANCED Solana Sniping Bot, made for ultra-fast token trading on Raydium liquidity pools (USDC/SOL).
+Features include automated buy/sell, take profit (TP), stop loss (SL), rug pull check, liquidity and renounce checks.
+Designed for fast trading on the Solana blockchain, ensuring precision, speed, and profitability for every transaction.

+**Why Smebra?**

-**Solana SPL Token Sniper Bot** that listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
+Smebra listens to new Raydium USDC or SOL pools and buys tokens for a fixed amount in USDC/SOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.

 - `WSOL Snipe`